Garry Kasparov: Break with and ejection from FIDE

 In November 1986, Kasparov had created the Grandmasters Association (GMA) to represent professional players and give them more say in FIDE's activities.
 Kasparov assumed a leadership role.
 GMA's major achievement was in organising a series of six World Cup tournaments for the world's top players.
-This caused a somewhat uneasy relationship to develop between Kasparov and FIDE.
+This caused an uneasy relationship to develop between Kasparov and FIDE.
+The previous month, Kasparov had made his feelings clear to fellow grandmaster Keene: "Campomanes must go.
+It is war to the death with him as far as I am concerned.
+I will do everything I can to remove him."

 This stand-off lasted until 1993, by which time a new challenger had qualified through the Candidates cycle: Nigel Short, a British grandmaster who had defeated Karpov in a qualifying match and then Jan Timman in the finals held in early 1993.
 After a confusing and compressed bidding process produced lower financial estimates than expected, the world champion and his challenger both rejected FIDE's bid for an August match in Manchester and decided to play outside FIDE's jurisdiction.
 Their match took place under the auspices of the Professional Chess Association (PCA), an organisation established by Kasparov and Short.
 At this point, a fracture occurred in the lineage of the FIDE World Championship.
 In an interview in 2007, Kasparov called the break with FIDE in 1993 the worst mistake of his career, as it hurt the game in the long run.

 Kasparov and Short were ejected from FIDE and played their well-sponsored match in London in September 1993.
 Kasparov won convincingly by a score of 12½–7½.
 The match considerably raised the profile of chess in the UK, with a substantial level of coverage on Channel 4.
 Meanwhile, FIDE organised its world championship match between Timman (the defeated Candidates finalist) and former world champion Karpov (a defeated Candidates semi-finalist), which Karpov won.
 FIDE removed Kasparov and Short from its rating list.
-Subsequently, the PCA created a rating list of its own, which featured all the world top players regardless of their relation to FIDE.
+Subsequently, the PCA created a rating list of its own, which featured all the world's top players regardless of their relation to FIDE.
 There were now two world champions: PCA champion Kasparov and FIDE champion Karpov.
 The title remained split for 13 years.

 Kasparov defended his PCA title in a 1995 match against Viswanathan Anand at the World Trade Center in New York City.
 Kasparov won the match by four wins to one, with thirteen draws.

-Kasparov tried to organise another world championship match under a different organisation, the World Chess Association (WCA), with Linares organiser Luis Rentero.
+He tried to organise another world championship match under a different organisation, the World Chess Association (WCA), with Linares International Chess Tournament organiser Luis Rentero.
 Alexei Shirov and Kramnik played a candidates match to decide the challenger, which Shirov won in an upset.
 But when Rentero admitted that the funds required and promised had never materialised, the WCA collapsed.
 Yet another body stepped in, BrainGames.com, headed by Raymond Keene.
 After a match with Shirov could not be agreed by BrainGames.com and talks with Anand collapsed, a match was instead arranged against Kramnik.